-Before the Irish War of Independence and the Civil War, Yeats had a vision of the true poet as transcendent of sectarian and party allegiance, and it is a vision that in 1907 - around the time during which he was most immersed in English Renaissance literature - he apparently found embodied in Marvell’s ‘Horatian Ode’:
+Before the Irish War of Independence and the Civil War, Yeats had a vision of the true poet as transcendent of sectarian and party allegiance, and it is a vision that in 1907 he apparently found embodied in Marvell’s ‘Horatian Ode’:

 The verses may make [the poet’s] mistress famous as Helen or give a victory to his cause, not because he has been either’s servant, but because men delight to honour and to remember all that have served contemplation.
 It had been easier to fight, to die even, for Charles’ house with Marvell’s poem in the memory, but there is no zeal of service that had not been an impurity in the pure soil where the marvel grew.

 Marvell could not have written the ‘Ode’ as he did if he had been directed by party allegiance, Yeats contends, even if others chose to read his poem as partisan.
 (Yeats assumes the poem would have appealed to the royalist, whereas most modern critics assume it to be emphatically Cromwellian in allegiance.)
 By the time that he composed the poems collected in The Tower, Yeats, having lived through the experience of civil war, had changed his mind about the transcendence of poetic art and come to the same conclusion as Marvell’s speaker in ‘Upon Appleton House’.
 Those that serve contemplation are unable to rise above, or keep external, the divisions of their country, and ‘Meditations’ is a grim admission that Yeats had found no refuge in poetic creativity, or in retreat to his tower.
 By the end, the poet is, rather, ‘closed in’ in his tower, trapped and claustrophobic, not soaring free in spiritual contemplation like ‘Il Penseroso’s Platonist’.
-And yet, the structure and form of the poem, with which first the big house and then the tower are analogous, remains intact, if only just and only for now; in what Vendler has called the ‘pleading refrain of choral effect’ at the end of each stanza in ‘The Stare’s Nest’ (‘Come build in the empty house of the stare’), the poet prays for renewal in the symbolic shape of the bees, who stand for wise eloquence in the Western cultural tradition—the infant Plato, abandoned on the slopes of Mount Hymettus, was said to have had honey fed to him by bees—and whose presence will ensure the crumbling form continues to produce sweetness.
+And yet, the structure and form of the poem, with which first the big house and then the tower are analogous, remains intact, if only just and only for now.
+In what Helen Vendler has called the ‘pleading refrain of choral effect’ at the end of each stanza in ‘The Stare’s Nest’ (‘Come build in the empty house of the stare’), the poet prays for renewal in the symbolic shape of the bees, who stand for wise eloquence in the Western cultural tradition -- the infant Plato, abandoned on the slopes of Mount Hymettus, was said to have had honey fed to him by bees -- and whose presence will ensure the crumbling form continues to produce sweetness.
 As Pope asks in the Essay on Man (1734): ‘In the nice bee, what sense so subtly true / From poisonous herbs extracts the healing dew?’
 At least, that would be the optimistic reading of the poem.